MitPandya/ProjectManagementBot/DESIGN.md

 #### Constraints

 1. A team member cannot ask the bot to assign him/her a task.
 This privilege is only available to the project manager.
-2. A team member can not ask the bot for status and assigned tasks of other team members or can not modify them.
+2. A team member cannot ask the bot for status and assigned tasks of other team members or can not modify them.